 There is also the simple device called PowerBreathe which does a fine job.
 But to be honest, since there is no feedback loop, it gets a bit boring to use after a while.

-Let me introduce you to a fairly new kid on the block which brings your breath training into the 21st century.
+Let me introduce you to the new kid on the block which brings breath training into the 21st century.

-I got my hands on one of these devices last year and have been giving it a whirl to check if the marketing claims are up to par with the actual performance gains.
+I got my hands on the PRO 2.0 model and have been giving it a whirl to check if the marketing claims are up to par with the actual performance gains.

 It does exactly as promised.
 After just a few sessions, I could feel more aware of my breathing and learned to utilize my diaphragm better.